Interstate 540 (Arkansas): History

 The Interstate spur opened in phases.
 According to a 1970 road map of Fort Smith, exits 2–11 (Van Buren through the Zero Street exit) were opened, with later exits (12–14) and the roadway itself still under construction.
 Portions of the roadway that became I-540 around Fayetteville were built in the early 1970s but upgraded and extended in the mid-1990s.
 The highway around Fayetteville originally received US 71 signage until the complete I-540 spur was opened.

-Originally, I-540 running from I-40 to Oklahoma through Fort Smith was originally signed east–west, but, with the construction of the spur that ran north through Northwest Arkansas to Bella Vista, the entire I-540 was resigned as a north–south road.
+Originally, I-540 running from I-40 to Oklahoma through Fort Smith was signed east–west, but, with the construction of the spur that ran north through Northwest Arkansas to Bella Vista, the entire I-540 was resigned as a north–south road.
 It is one of the few that have changed this way.

 In the late 1990s, I-540 was extended into Northwest Arkansas.
 It had been planned since the 1970s as a bypass of US 71.
 The first section, between Alma and Mountainburg, was known as AR 540.
-Originally, the AHTD asked the American Association of State Highway and Transportation Officials (AASHTO), who are in charge of Interstate and U.S. Highway route numbering, to allow the Interstate segment between Fort Smith and Bentonville to be named I-49 in order to emphasize plans to extend the route from Shreveport, Louisiana, through Arkansas to Kansas City, Missouri.
+Originally, the AHTD asked the American Association of State Highway and Transportation Officials (AASHTO), who are in charge of Interstate and U.S. Highway route numbering, to allow the Interstate segment between Fort Smith and Bentonville to be redesignated as I-49 in order to emphasize plans to extend the route from Shreveport, Louisiana, through Arkansas to Kansas City, Missouri.
 AASHTO refused and the route opened on January 8, 1999, as a northern extension of I-540.
 On October 18, 2013, AASHTO approved AHTD's application to designate I-49 across the state, specifically allowing the state to renumber I-540 as I-49.
-The northern section of I-540 was renumbered I-49 in April 2014.
+The northern section of I-540 was redesignated as I-49 in April 2014.